 HMO, PPO or EPO — Which plan is right for you?

-As if medical insurance couldn’t get any more complicated, there are three different types of plans to choose from — EPO, HMO, & PPO.
+As if medical insurance in Florida couldn’t get any more complicated, there are three different types of plans to choose from — EPO, HMO, & PPO.
 The question is, which one is the right plan for you?

 Health Maintenance Organization (HMO): A Budget-Friendly Plan